Emma Woodhouse

-Emma Woodhouse is the 21-year-old protagonist of Jane Austen's 1815 novel Emma.
+Emma Woodhouse is the 21-year-old titular protagonist of Jane Austen's 1815 novel Emma.
 She is described in the novel's opening sentence as "handsome, clever, and rich, with a comfortable home and a happy disposition... and had lived nearly twenty-one years in the world with very little to distress or vex her."
 Jane Austen, while writing the novel, called Emma, "a heroine whom no-one but myself will much like."

-Emma is an independent, wealthy woman who lives with her father in their home Hartfield in the English countryside near the village of Highbury.
-The novel concerns her attempts to be a matchmaker among her acquaintances and her own romantic misadventures.
+Emma is an independent, wealthy woman who lives with her father in their home, Hartfield, in the English countryside near the Surrey village of Highbury.
+Her elder sister Isabella has married and moved away.
+The novel concerns her attempts to be a matchmaker among her acquaintances, and her own romantic misadventures.

-Emma professes that she does not ever wish to marry (unless she falls very much in love), as she has no financial need to, because she has a large inheritance and does not wish to leave her father alone.
-After series of new engagements, visits at Highbury, and much miscommunication, Emma finds herself in love with her neighbour and sister's brother-in-law George Knightley.
+Although Emma will inherit a settled dowry of £30,000 when she comes of age, she professes that she does not ever wish to marry (unless she falls very much in love); and she has no financial need to because she can expect a further substantial future inheritance (which would be shared with her sister) and does not wish to leave her father alone.
+After a series of new acquaintances, visits at Highbury, and much miscommunication, Emma finds herself in love with her neighbour and sister's brother-in-law George Knightley.

 Characteristics

-Intelligent and self-assured, Emma takes after her deceased mother, possessing a sharper mind than either her father or sister yet lacking the discipline to practise or study anything in depth.
-While she is compassionate to the poor and an active member of society, her strong sense of class status leads her to be prejudiced in regards to the "upwardly mobile" families of Highbury, such as the Martins or Coles, who she believes ought not to raise themselves to the level of the gentry.
+Intelligent and self-assured, Emma takes after her deceased mother, possessing a sharper mind than either her father or sister, yet lacking the discipline to practise or study anything in depth.
+While she is compassionate to the poor and an active member of society, her strong sense of class status leads her to be prejudiced in regards to the "upwardly mobile" families of Highbury, such as the Martins or Coles, whom she believes ought not to be equated with the gentry in terms of social standing.

-While she is capable of being extremely affectionate, patient and devoted to those she considers dear, Emma often behaves in a frivolous or selfish way, and shows a lack of consideration for her friends and neighbours.
+While she is capable of being extremely affectionate, patient and devoted to those she holds dear, Emma often behaves in a frivolous or selfish way, and shows a lack of consideration for her friends and neighbours.
 She carelessly manipulates the life of her friend Harriet Smith, neglects her acquaintance Jane Fairfax, and insults the poor and dependent Miss Bates.
-However, her friends, especially Mrs. Weston and George Knightley, see potential in her to improve herself and become a better person, which Emma, through her own self-realization and willingness to change, achieves by the end of the novel.
+However, her friends, especially Mrs Weston and George Knightley, see potential in her to improve herself and become a better person, which Emma, through her own self-realisation and willingness to change, achieves by the end of the novel.